Iyed0092/Multimodal-Clinical-Decision-Support-System/README.md

 ### 🧬 Data Augmentation Pipeline (Augment3D)

-To combat overfitting—a common challenge in medical deep learning due to limited datasets—we implemented a robust, on-the-fly 3D augmentation pipeline.
+To combat overfitting—a common challenge in medical deep learning due to limited datasets—I implemented a robust, on-the-fly 3D augmentation pipeline.
 The Augment3D class applies stochastic transformations to every batch during training, effectively generating infinite variations of the training data.

 The pipeline is divided into two distinct categories: